 Students are required to leave residence twenty-four hours after their last exam in both December and April.
-Students are urged to make travel arrangements as soon as their exam schedule is known.
+Students should not make travel plans until their exam schedule is known.
+The exam schedule is available in October for the fall semester and February for the winter semester.
 Extensions beyond twenty-four hours may be granted for students at the discretion of the Dean.
-Residence re-opens in January 2010 the day before classes begin.
+Residence reopens in January 2011 the day before classes begin.
 Students should make appropriate travel arrangements as early entrance to residence is not available.